 Yes!
 Coleslaw is actually better if made ahead because the flavors will develop over time.
 Ideally, make and refrigerate coleslaw at least 2 hours ahead and up to 24 hours ahead.
 Wait and add salt until right before serving.

-Recipes to Serve with Coleslaw
+What to Serve with Classic Coleslaw

 - Instant Pot Crispy Pork Carnitas